 There are thousands of cosmetic products on today’s retail shelves, with all of them falling into five distinct categories: skin care; hair care; color cosmetics such as lipstick and eye shadow; fragrances; and personal care products.
-Personal care products comprise approximately 15 percent of all cosmetic sales and come in various forms including sprays, wipes, tubes, bottles, single-use packettes and more recently, water-soluble pouches.
+Personal care products comprise approximately 15 percent of all cosmetic sales and come in various forms including sprays, tubes, bottles, and single-use packettes.

 Changing lifestyles, rising demand for skin and sun care products, and a shift toward natural and organic products are trends creating new opportunities for global brands in the cosmetics and personal care marketplace.
 The success of any new product launch depends upon a variety of factors from packaging to pricing.
 The ideal contract manufacturing and packaging partner is one that has expertise and proven go-to-market strategies across a wide range of product capabilities.

 Multi-Pack Solutions™ contract manufactures and packages a variety of brand-name products for the personal care industry, including creams, lotions, gels and wipes in bottles, tubes and single-use packettes.
 With more than 30 years of industry experience, we have continually invested in new technology and equipment to help lead many of our customers to market with innovative new products and line extensions across multiple product formats.